First time to Bali? Some helpful facts

 # 8. Avoid alcohol from local vendors.
 Who knows what they put in there and in some cases you will end up robbed (without passport, money, wallet, watch, jewellery etc) after a few glasses of the local fire water.
 Drink at established venues only.
 If your planning big night out and want to have a few drinks in the hotel before you hit the clubs then buy some Bintangs at the convenience stores or use your duty free.
 The local brew known as ‘arak’ is ok if you buy it in a bottle but the hangovers are quite severe.

 Lastly, if you are travelling to Bali with the family and have young kids there are heaps of kid friendly cafes and restaurants all over Seminyak, Batubelig, Petitenget, Canggu, Berawa, Ubud, basically any place where there are tourists you will find kid friendly menus.
-Hamburgers, chips, pastas, pizzas, wraps etc etc are all on the menu and whats even better for families is that there the ice cream / yoghurt craze has hit the island so there’s no shortage of post dinner desserts to keel the kids happy.
+Hamburgers, chips, pastas, pizzas, wraps etc etc are all on the menu and whats even better for families is that there the ice cream / yoghurt craze has hit the island so there’s no shortage of post dinner desserts to keep the kids happy.
 The following video is taken at Gustos in Kerobokan / Seminyak and is without a doubt the most popular ice cream place on the island.

 If your the healthy type then there are also heaps of cafes where you can get healthy salads ( safe to eat) and organic dishes if that’s your thing.
 Head for areas like Seminyak and Oberoi’s Eat St as well as Canggu where there are dozens of places to satisfy even the most discerning foodies.

 I know I did say that you should be wary about eating at warnings but there are a few exceptions to the rule.
-Try Warung Bu Mi in Canggu.
+Try Warung Bu Mi or Jaba along Jalan Batu Bolong in Canggu.
 Ive eaten there hundreds of times without any issues and the food is really cheap, fresh, tasty and packed the whole day with back packers, surfers and people wanting to try real Balinese food for about $5 for a full plate.
 It’s a weird system where they give you a plate and you point to dishes that you want to eat in the window display.
 There are about 30 to choose from.
 They will them pile it up with fish, chicken, rice, veggies etc and it’s so good.
 I generally don’t like giving free plugs but this place is worth it.

 If your a surfer then Bali is paradise.
 Simply put, it has some the best waves in the world.
 If your coming to Bali to surf then you probably know all the decent spots and breaks so its pointless for me to go on about these but for the sake of newbies the following beaches and degree of difficulty should be helpful.